Fuechs/Fux/docs/CONTRIBUTING.md

 #### Using Namespaces

-All includes from the standard library are in `src/fux.hpp`.
+Most of the includes from the standard library are in `src/fux.hpp`.

 #### Using Licensed Code